I rode this nearly everyplace. The uncomfortable rear pad seat was called a

 salvage liquids tank drum.
 I had them mark the tank in huge letters:

-The guys were very good about never mixing other
+The warehouse guys were very good about never mixing other

 solvents into that 55 gallon drum.